ethereum/grid-ui/docs/CONTRIBUTING.md

 Mist is undergoing a large refactoring/rewrite.
 The project has been broken into several pieces:

 - [ethereum-react-components](https://github.com/ethereum/ethereum-react-components) - a React component library
-- mist-ui (this repo) - uses the component library to assemble Mist's user interface
+- grid-ui (this repo) - uses the component library to assemble Mist's user interface
-- [mist-shell](https://github.com/ethereum/mist-shell) - the desktop app wrapper for mist-ui
+- [grid](https://github.com/ethereum/mist-shell) - the desktop app wrapper for grid-ui
 - [electron-app-manager](https://github.com/PhilippLgh/electron-app-manager) - handles app updates

 The MVP will be a node management tool for power users.
 No wallet or browser features will be included in the first release.
-Proposed MVP release date: first week of March 2019.

 #### How can I contribute?